 Regional CPC (Min): Charges applied to all 12 major regional bridges, plus additional point charges to cover congested travel on the Burrard Peninsula and/or other congested points.
 For the purposes of this scenario, the Burrard Peninsula points are along North Road, however, the best location for these points requires further study.
 Charges are differentiated by location, time of day and direction, as guided by the MSC analyses.
 This results in charge rates at points being set to reflect local congestion conditions (higher point charges for locations, times and directions with higher levels of congestion).
 Charge rates are at a level that will produce the minimum level of congestion benefits judged to be meaningful.
-The charge rates required to the Bridges+NR scenario from Round 3.
-Multi-zone DBC (Min): DBC for 8 zones; however, the number and boundaries of zones need to be further refined.
-Charges are differentiated by zone and time of day, as guided by the principle.
+The charge rates required to achieve this minimum level of congestion reduction are approximately 50% of the MSC rates for the Bridges+NR scenario from Round 3.
+The fuel tax is maintained to meet the user pay principle.